Apotheca/apotheca/README.md

 > NOTE: The last block may be smaller than the rest of the blocks, as there are no options to pad it.

 Currently, block splitting is only applied after transformation (post-compression, post-encryption).
 In the future, pre-transformation splitting will be an option.

+If the repository has a `--large` limit specified, and the incoming file is larger, it will be `const-split` into blocks the size of the limit.

 ### Listing data